 In 2008, I was playing my folding bass in Los Angeles at the Summer NAMM show.
 Sam Shen, the world’s largest producer of upright basses, took an interest in the bass I had modified, (it was a Shen).
 He really liked the folding design, and offered to make them for me.
 Making an affordable folding bass now became a possibility, since the necessary modifications would be simpler to do during assembly, using standardized parts.
 I visited his factory in Suzhou, China, and after a great week getting acquainted, ordered the first 50 basses.
 I didn’t have anyone lined up to buy even one, but I believed the design was solid, and the need was great.

 Now, with hundreds of folding basses being played worldwide, I am proud of my part in creating a better option for traveling upright players.
-The folding bass is possible because of Sam Shen of Shen Musical Instruments, Paul Strelau of CSC Products, and my shop manager Jay Studdard.
+The folding bass is possible because of Sam Shen of Shen Musical Instruments, and Paul Strelau of CSC Products.

 ~ Charlie Chadwick